How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 What Agent-First Means

-The best partners see you as their client and work to make you shine.
 They are staunchly B2B-focused and would never dream of trying to poach your client relationship.

 The 2024 Travel Advisor Benchmarking Report found 91% of advisors consider “client relationship protection” their top non-negotiable when evaluating suppliers.

 This means clear commission structures, white-labeling documents with your branding, and directing all post-trip communication through you.
-Your relationship with your client remains central, always.

 Red Flags ❌

-- Aggressively marketing their direct-to-consumer services.
+- Aggressively marketing direct-to-consumer services

-- Communicating directly with your client without your consent.
+- Communicating directly with your client without your consent

-- Placing their brand front and center on client documents.
+- Placing their brand front and center on client documents

-- Viewing you as a sales channel rather than a creative partner.
+- Viewing you as a sales channel rather than a creative partner

 Green Flags ✅

-- Transparent and timely commission payments.
+- Transparent and timely commission payments

 In Practice

-After a successful trip, your client receives a follow-up email.
-A partner who sees you as a competitor might send a promotional email from their own brand, offering a discount on a future direct booking.
+A partner who sees you as a competitor might send a promotional email from their own brand, offering a discount on future direct bookings.

 A true partner sends you, the advisor, a thank-you note and perhaps a suggestion for the client’s next trip, empowering you to continue the conversation.
-The focus of these tour operator partnerships remains on strengthening your relationship with your client.

 Questions to Ask Potential Partners: